 I am a Professor of Psychiatry with adjunct appointments in Psychology and Anatomy & Cell Biology, the Graduate Program in Neuroscience and the Graduate Education in Medical Sciences Program at the University of Illinois at Chicago (UIC).
-I am our Department of Psychiatry’s Associate Head of Clinical and Translational Research at UIC, and Chief of Neuropsychiatric Research at the Jesse Brown VA Medical Center.
-I am on the leadership team of the University of Illinois Center on Depression & Resilience.
-I direct the Clinical Research Center within UIC’s Center for Clinical and Translational Science at UIC.
-I graduated from the University of Michigan (BS ’95, MD ’98, Psychiatry Residency and Research Track Fellowship ’03 – GO BLUE!).
-I join my colleagues in our multi-disciplinary, translational research Program in a unified purpose - to alleviate the burden of anxiety and depression by advancing our understanding of the pathophysiology and by innovating better treatment strategies.
-We integrate three core approaches: cognitive and affective neuroscience, neuropsychopharmacology, and intervention clinical trials (involving pharmacotherapy and psychotherapy or their combination and neuromodulation).
-We study patients across the life span from young children to older adults.
-We view the course of illness in a longitudinal manner from risk to resilience and from illness to recovery.
+Our Mood and Anxiety Disorders Research Program (MADRP) bridges UIC and the Jesse Brown VA Medical Center, and interfaces with the Mood and Anxiety Clinical Program and the Center on Depression & Resilience.
+I studied and trained at the University of Michigan (BS ’95, MD ’98, Psychiatry Residency and Research Track Fellowship ’03).
+My research approach is multi-disciplinary, collaborative and patient-oriented, and integrates cognitive and affective neuroscience, neuropsychopharmacology, and intervention clinical trials (involving pharmacotherapy, psychotherapy, neuromodulation).

 I am an Assistant Professor and Director of the Social Anxiety Program in the Department of Psychiatry at the University of Illinois at Chicago.
 I received my MS and PhD in Clinical Psychology at the University of Georgia in Athens and completed an APA-accredited internship at the North FL/South GA Veterans Health System in Gainesville and an APA-accredited Postdoctoral Fellowship at the University of Michigan in Ann Arbor.
 My broad interest is to understand brain pathophysiology in anxiety and depression in the context of attention, emotion, and cognitive processes for clinical translation.
 Therefore, I use fMRI and psychophysiological techniques to delineate treatment-related mechanisms of change and translate innovations from neuroscience for clinical application.
 The overarching objective is to increase therapeutic response with available treatment and develop more individually-tailored interventions.